flowexam.com teacher explaining comparative and superlative forms with examples for TOEIC® preparation

 Checklist

-When you see a space to fill with an adjective, ask yourself these questions in order:
+When you see a blank to fill with an adjective, ask yourself these questions in order:

-Candidates often lose the most points on improperly used "as... as" structures, much more so than on the "-er/-est" forms themselves.
-Remember to check the complete structure, not just the adjective in isolation.
+It is often with incorrectly used "as... as" structures that candidates lose the most points, much more than on the "-er/-est" forms themselves.
+Remember to check the entire structure, not just the isolated adjective.

 Ready to Practice?

-You now master the essential rules for comparatives and superlatives.
+You have now mastered the essential rules for comparatives and superlatives.

-The secret to rapid progress?
+The secret to fast progress?
 Identify the keywords ("than", "the", "as"), check the adjective's syllable count, and spot the irregulars.

-If you are preparing for your TOEIC®, you can review all these basics on Flow Exam by training specifically on the Comparisons topic in Part 5 (comparatives and superlatives), with thousands of questions matching the format of the official TOEIC® exam.
+If you are preparing for your TOEIC®, you can review all these basics on Flow Exam by practicing specifically on the Comparisons topic in Part 5 (comparatives and superlatives), with thousands of official TOEIC® format questions.

-• 150 truly exclusive tips derived from the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.
+• 150 truly exclusive tips derived from the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and field-validated.

-• Intelligent training system that adapts exercises to your profile and trains you directly on the topics where you make the most mistakes.
-Result $\rightarrow$ 3.46x faster progress compared to traditional platforms.
+• Intelligent training system that adapts exercises to your profile and trains you directly on the topics where you make the most errors.
+Result → 3.46x faster progress compared to traditional platforms.

-• Ultra-personalized learning path: targeted training only on the questions and topics that cost you points $\rightarrow$ continuously adjusted to adapt to your evolving level.
+• Ultra-personalized learning path: targeted training only on the questions and topics that cause you to lose points → continuously adjusted to adapt to your evolving level.

-• Real-world conditions mode exactly like Test Day (reading instructions in Listening, timed environment, etc.) $\rightarrow$ You can activate it anytime.
+• Real Conditions Mode exactly like Test Day (reading instructions in Listening, timer, etc.) → You can activate it whenever you want.

-• Flashcards automatically generated from your own mistakes, optimized by the Spaced Repetition System (J-method) for lasting memorization and zero forgetting.
+• Flashcards automatically generated from your own mistakes, and optimized using the Spaced Repetition (J system) method for lasting memorization and zero forgotten items.

-• +300 TOEIC® points guaranteed.
+• Guaranteed +300 points on the TOEIC®.
 Otherwise, unlimited free preparation.